frankcortes/Automatta/Readme.md

 ## Quick Start

 Create an Automata is very simple and easy.
 We have to define states (name, definition and condicions to arrive to other states), and  init & final states.
-A dump example:
+A dump example (in nodeJS):

     var myAutomaton = require('automatta').createAutomata();
     myAutomaton.addStatus("init",function(){console.log("init!" + x);},function(){if(x%2 == 0) return "middle";});